GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-01-16-stott-security-4.md

   - "_posts/2026-01-16-stott-security-4.md"
 ---

-January 2026 marks the release of Stott Security v4, a significant update to the leading web security add-on for Optimizely CMS 12, with more than 108,000 downloads across nuget.org and nuget.optimizely.com.
+January 2026 marks the release of Stott Security v4, a significant update to the popular web security add-on for Optimizely CMS 12, with more than 109,000 downloads across nuget.org and nuget.optimizely.com.
 Below is a high-level overview of what’s new in this release.

 - Features
   - Manage security.txt files